m-izdebsk/kali-docker/README.md

 # kali-docker
 Docker with kali tools and other stuff.
-Usefull when playing HTB stuff.
+Usefull when playing HTB stuff. thx to ippsec.